vanioinformatika/spring-boot-integration-example/README.md

 Spring-integration project botstrapped with Spring-boot
 =======================================================

-SpringBoot integration example with an MTOM enabled webservice gateway.
+SpringBoot application with spring-integration example with an MTOM enabled webservice endpoint.

+It can handle large (hundreds of MBs) attachments.

 To try out:
 -----------